MinjakConsultancy/py-iway/README.md

 To start a rebuild of a channel:
 ``
-python -m nl.minjak.ibi.command.iWayCommander rebuidConfig <config> <channel>
+python -m nl.minjak.ibi.command.iWayCommander rebuidChannel <config> <channel>
 ``

 To start a rebuild of a processflow:
 ``
-python -m nl.minjak.ibi.command.iWayCommander rebuidConfig <config> <channel>
+python -m nl.minjak.ibi.command.iWayCommander rebuidProcessflow <config> <channel>
 ``